Strift/portfolio/content/blog/advent-of-blog-lessons.md

   - writing
 ---

+# Lessons from writing one blog post per day

 In December, I participated in an Advent of Blog challenge—writing 1 blog post every day until Christmas.
 Spoiler: I missed out 7 times.
 That’s 30% of misses.

 But I didn’t fail the challenge.